harrygorden/MarketNewsletter/README.md

 ## About Anvil

-If you’re new to Anvil, welcome!
+If you're new to Anvil, welcome!
 Anvil is a platform for building full-stack web apps with nothing but Python.
 No need to wrestle with JS, HTML, CSS, Python, SQL and all their frameworks – just build it all in Python.

 <figure>
 <figcaption><h3>Learn About Anvil In 80 Seconds👇</h3></figcaption>